On Realistic Target Coverage by Autonomous Drones: Drone Placement: the Solver

 \subsection{Angular Discretizer}

-Once a camera is placed at a given location $x$ from either $\mathcal{P}$ or $\hat{\mathcal{P}}$, we need to determine the relevant VDs to consider.
-We achieve this in two stages: First, we perform an angular sweep to identify a set of representative VDs that each view a subset of targets that can viewed simultaneously from the location in question.
+Once a camera is placed at a given location $x$ from either $\mathcal{P}$ or $\hat{\mathcal{P}}$, we need to determine the relevant viewing directions (VDs) to consider.
+We achieve this in two stages: First, we perform an angular sweep to identify one representative VD for each subset of targets that can be covered simultaneously from the location in question.
 Then, we optimize representative VDs for better footage quality.

 \textbf{Angular sweep:} This step identifies a set of representative VDs $sweep(x) = \{\hat{\alpha}_1, \hat{\alpha}_2, \dots\}$ for each maximal subset of targets that can be covered simultaneously by a camera placed at $x$.
 Each such maximal subset can be covered by a range of viewing directions $[\alpha^l_i, \alpha^h_i]$.
 The application may specify a criteria for selecting the best direction from this range.
 As a default setting, we use $\hat{\alpha}_i = (\alpha^l_i + \alpha^h_i) / 2$.
-Let $cov(x, \hat{\alpha})$ denote the maximal subset of targets covered by a camera at $x$ when its VD is set to $\alpha$.
-Observe that if we perform a radial sort of the end points of all target segments visible from a given point, no two targets overlap.
-Given the radial sort of all segments, we can easily determine which targets are visible by discarding segments interrupted by a closer point and enumerate $sweep$ in $O(N)$.
+Let $cov(x, \alpha)$ denote the maximal subset of targets covered by a camera at $x$ when its VD is set to $\alpha$.
+Observe that if we perform a radial sort around $x$ of the end points of all target segments visible from $x$, no two targets overlap.
+Given the radial sort of all end points, we can easily determine which targets are visible by discarding segments interrupted by a closer point and enumerate $sweep$ in $O(N)$.
 The radial sort can easily be found in $O(N \log{N})$.
 Alternatively, a \textit{visibility diagram} for the set of segments can be constructed in $O(N^2)$ \cite{Vegter1990}.
 Using the diagram, $sweep$ queries take $O(N)$.